amgarton47/CS62data-structures/Profiling/project/README.md

    1. Read and understand the four list implementations: `linear_list.c`, `sorted_list.c`, `open_hash.c` and `bucket_hash.c`.

    2. Build the software, run the tests, and generate the reports.
+On a *ix system (with *make*, *gcc*, and *gprof* installed) all you should need to do is type two commands:

+      `
+      cd <your_repo_directory>
+      make
+      `

+      If you want to test the program with other options, you will find all of the necessary commands in the `Makefile`.

    3. Analyize and understand the results.
 (Note that for the Open Hashing implementation the time to add a reference is the sum of the time for `open_add` and `open_find_entry`)